-Example?
-Last, week I was hesitant to send a cold pitch introduction email about my editing service to a business owner because I was getting in my head.
-The exercise went like this:
+Sometimes I’m hesitant to send a cold pitch introduction email about my services to a business owner because I get in my own head.

-- The very best that could happen?
+- The very best that can happen?
 The person replies, loves the service, and hires me.

-- The very worst that could happen?
+- The very worst that can happen?
 They email me back and cuss me out for spamming their inbox.

-Even if he did cuss me out through email, it really wouldn’t be the end of the world.
+Even if they do cuss me out through email, it really wouldn’t be the end of the world.
 And the possibility of the best thing happening (gettin’ more income) is worth taking the risk that I’ll get a nasty email.

 Tactic #2: Stop Procrastinating, Man